 I don’t know what the general consensus is when it comes down to how much people enjoy being themselves, but I love being me.
-Sure, I annoy myself a lot, but I get a kick out of myself.
-Between the random thoughts, the sarcasm, and the awesome, fake disease I call Musical Tourette’s, I think I’m a lot of fun.
+Sure, I annoy myself a lot, but between the random thoughts, sarcasm, and the awesome, fake disease I call Musical Tourette’s, I think I’m a lot of fun.

 Who is Jes2G?